tue-robotics/tue-robotics.github.io/_posts/2018-09-25-from-ui-to-motors.markdown

 In short, the robot_skills provide an abstract, mostly ROS-independent interface to the actual robot.

 A major component in our robots is the worldmodel, called [ED](https://github.com/tue-robotics/ed) (Environment Descriptor).
-We use this to get a symbolic view on the world.
+We use this to get a symbolic representation of the world.
 ED Keeps track of objects and uses various plugins to e.g. recognize objects.
 ED also prvides a maps for the robot to localize itself and variosu other tasks.

 There are several action_servers ont he robot, for example for navigation.